Psychological therapy is offered on a one-on-one basis, or as a couple or family.

 Eye Movement Desensitisation and Reprocessing (EMDR) is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.
 Repeated studies show that by using EMDR therapy people can experience the benefits of psychotherapy that once took years to make a difference.
 It is widely assumed that severe emotional pain requires a long time to heal.
 EMDR therapy shows that the mind can in fact heal from psychological trauma much as the body recovers from physical trauma.
 When you cut your hand, your body works to close the wound.
 If a foreign object or repeated injury irritates the wound, it festers and causes pain.
 Once the block is removed, healing resumes.
 EMDR therapy demonstrates that a similar sequence of events occurs with mental processes.
 The brain’s information processing system naturally moves toward mental health.
 If the system is blocked or imbalanced by the impact of a disturbing event, the emotional wound festers and can cause intense suffering.
 Once the block is removed, healing resumes.
 Using the detailed protocols and procedures learned in EMDR therapy training sessions, clinicians help clients activate their natural healing processes.

-In sensorimotor psychotherapy, together with the therapist, a client is able to examine how past traumatic experiences are affecting them somatically or bodily.
-When words are not enough or perhaps aren’t even accessible to help a client heal, a somatic approach to trauma treatment can be very effective.
+In MindBody psychotherapy, together with the therapist, we are able to examine how past traumatic experiences are affecting us somatically or bodily and how bodily sensations impact how we experience the world.
+When words are not enough or perhaps aren’t even accessible to help us heal, a somatic approach can be very effective.
 Traditional psychotherapy focuses on the cognitive or emotional aspects of the individual, but such an approach can be limited.
-Sensorimotor psychotherapy uses both cognitive and somatic techniques, which can be important consideration in treatment as trauma can have such an overwhelming effect on the body and can manifest as debilitating somatic symptoms.
+MindBody psychotherapy is an holistic approach which uses both cognitive and somatic techniques, addressing mind, body and where relevant, spirit.

 Mindfulness based approaches are designed to deliberately focus one’s attention on the present experience in a way that is non-judgmental.
 Mindfulness has its roots in Eastern techniques, in particular Buddhist meditation.
 Mindfulness Based/Contemplative Based Approaches were developed by Zindel Segal, Jon Kabat-Zinn, Mark Williams and John Teasdale.
 The practice requires that one intentionally directs focus away from states of mind that would otherwise occupy them, such as frightening or worrisome thoughts, and instead observe and accept the present situation and all it has to offer, regardless of whether that is good or bad.
 Mindfulness approaches include mindfulness based cognitive therapy, (MBCT), mindfulness-based stress reductions (MBSR), acceptance and commitment therapy (ACT) and dialectical behavior therapy (DBT).
 Mindfulness based approaches and contemplative approaches are becoming widely accepted methods for relieving symptoms related to many psychological issues and can be applied across many different population segments.
 Mindfulness is practiced individually or in group settings.